Trump calls for boycott until Apple unlocks shooter's phone

 Trump, front-runner for the Republican nomination ahead of the Nov.
 8 presidential election, made the off-the-cuff comment at a town hall-style event at a country club, a day before the state's nominating contest.

-Even as he was still speaking, Trump's campaign posted on his Twitter handle (@real Donald Trump) from an iPhone, with the timestamp labelled "via Twitter for iPhone."
+Even as he was still speaking, Trump's campaign posted on his Twitter handle (@real Donald Trump) from an iPhone, with the timestamp labeled "via Twitter for iPhone."

-Trump later posted on Twitter that he used both an iPhone and a Samsung (005930.KS) device.
+Trump later posted on Twitter that he used both an iPhone and a Samsung device.

 In response, senior Apple executives, on a call with reporters on Friday, said they felt they were in good company given the other groups and people Trump has criticized in the past.
 They defended encryption as a way to protect Apple customers' rights.